subso/link-parser/README.md

 # Notify Link Parser

-Link parser for platform parsing data from platform specific links such as YouTube videos or Twitch Clips.
+Link parser for parsing data from platform specific links such as YouTube videos or Twitch Clips.

 ## Usage